cedar-policy/cedar-examples/tinytodo/README.md

 ### Build

-You need Python3 and Rust.
+You need Docker Python3 and Rust.
 Rust can be installed via (rustup)[https://rustup.rs].
 Python3 can be installed (here)[https://www.python.org/] or using your system's package manager.
+Docker can be installed (here)[https://docs.docker.com/get-docker/].

 Install the needed python packages, and build the server as follows.
 ```shell